run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/tickets/use/create-ticket.md

-Some items in a ticket's registration depend on the information registered in CITSmart ITSM, for example an employee, group, contract, unit, time of attendance, portfolio with activities and services, as well as links between some configured parameters and set the parameters 9, 40, 41, 260 and 343.
+Some items in a ticket's registration depend on the information registered in CITSmart ITSM, for example an employee, group, contract, unit, time of attendance, portfolio with activities and services, as well as links between some configured parameters.
+Set the parameters 9, 40, 41, 260 and 343.

 Procedure
 -------------